-Adapting to the current circumstances, Eugenia has been teaching online on Saturdays (10.30-12.00 CET) since the beginning of June, and it has been beautiful to reconnect with friends made over the 14 years of operation of YogaOnCrete through this medium.
+Adapting to the current circumstances, Eugenia has been teaching online on Mondays (17.00-18.30 CET) since June 2020, and it has been beautiful to reconnect with friends made over the 16 years of operation of YogaOnCrete through this medium.
 The small group on Zoom allows some degree of personalized attention that students value in her live classes to also be present online.

 Although nothing beats a live class, if you would like to give it a try, or are interested in joining at a different time or even doing a private session tailored to your needs, please contact us.